ustc-astropy-lwh/python-homework_1-/README.md

 # python-homework_1-
-stock data extract from yahoo finance. utils.py : it contains a class for stock data request and make the data stored in a dictionary. main.py : in this document, I provide a class to bulid GUI and show the data extracted in form of text and charts.In def create_main, label2 use the picture 1.png, which may cause path error.
+## stock data extract from yahoo finance.
+## utils.py : it contains a class for stock data request and make the data stored in a dictionary.
+## main.py : in this document, I provide a class to bulid GUI and show the data extracted in form of text and charts.